- Get Our Free Newsletter!

 by Wendy EN Thomas of Lessons Learned from the Flock Apparently I ruffled a few feathers with this post.
 Let me clarify, baby chicks don’t absolutely need to have roosts in their brooders, chicks raised without roosts in the brooders will still grow up to be well-adjusted chickens.
 However, roosting is an instinctive behavior and […]Read more »

-by Meredith Chilson Dusk.
+by Meredith Chilson Photos by author Dusk.
 I think it may be my favorite time of day, especially this summer.
-The intense heat has eased a bit, the crickets and tree frogs are tuning up in the hedgerows, and as I head out to close in the chickens for the night, I often stop at the garden to pull […]Read more »
+The intense heat has eased a bit, the crickets and tree frogs are tuning up in the hedgerows, and as I head out to close in the chickens for the night, I often stop at the […]Read more »

-by Meredith Chilson It was May 8 when our fluffy little chicks arrived at the post office.
-We settled them into their new home in our attached garage, within a corral of cardboard, under a heat lamp, and spent the better part of several days with our lawn chairs pulled up to the side of […]Read more »
+by Meredith Chilson Photos by author It was May 8 when our fluffy little chicks arrived at the post office.
+We settled them into their new home in our attached garage, within a corral of cardboard, under a heat lamp, and spent the better part of several days with our lawn chairs pulled up to […]Read more »